seoharam/seoharam/README.md

 - 🖥️ I’m used to make model about "Optimization" and "Artificial Intelligence" with data

-- 🔏 I’m currently working on [Private Repository](https://github.com/seoharam/LscnsProject)
+- 🔏 I’m currently working on [Private Repository](https://github.com/seoharam/LscnsProject) So I'm sorry I couldn't show you

 - 📊 I want to be a data scientist in the marine field